COVID-19 lockdowns: Efficacy

-Several researchers, from modeling and demonstrated examples, have concluded that lockdowns were somewhat effective at reducing the spread of, and deaths caused by, COVID-19.
+Several researchers, from modelling and demonstrated examples, have concluded that lockdowns were somewhat effective at reducing the spread of, and deaths caused by, COVID-19.
 Lockdowns are thought to be most effective at containing or preventing COVID-19 community transmission, healthcare costs and deaths when implemented earlier, with greater stringency, and when not lifted too early.

 A study investigating the spread based on studies of the most common symptoms such as loss of taste and smell in France, Italy and the UK showed a marked decrease in new symptoms just a few days after the start of confinement on the countries (Italy and France) with the strongest lockdowns.
 Modelling on the United States pandemic suggested "the pandemic would have been almost completely suppressed from significantly taking off if the lockdown measures were implemented two weeks earlier" and that the second wave would have been less severe had the lockdown lasted another two weeks.

 The stringent lockdown in Hubei in early 2020 proved effective at controlling the COVID-19 outbreak in China.
 The relatively high number of cases and deaths in Sweden, which kept much of its society open during the pandemic, when compared to its neighbours with comparable demographics Norway, Denmark and Finland that did enforce lockdowns, is thought to be at least partly attributable to this difference in policy.
 Similarly, modelling on Australian data concluded that achieving zero community transmission through a strict lockdown lowers healthcare and economic costs compared to less stringent measures that allow transmission to continue, and warned that early relaxation of restrictions have greater costs.
 This "zero community transmission" approach was adopted in Australia, and a strict four-month lockdown in the state of Victoria during an outbreak in Melbourne, combined with other measures, averted a wider outbreak in the country in 2020.
 New Zealand and Vietnam also adopted a "Zero-COVID" strategy throughout 2020 that included targeted lockdowns.
 A natural experiment study finds that the partial lockdown in Kyrgyzstan (with curfews) was just as effective as the full lockdown in Kazakhstan (with many business closures) at reducing the spread of the virus.

 The emergence of the highly transmissible SARS-CoV-2 Delta variant in 2021 led some commentators to suggest that although lockdowns continue to reduce the spread of COVID-19, they have become less effective at containing it.
 Lockdowns in Australia and Vietnam in response to Delta outbreaks proved less effective at containment than previous lockdowns were against the spread of other variants.